DFE-Digital/npq-registration/docs/how_does_npq_work.md

 ## Funding Eligibility

 Funding Eligibility occurs once the user has finished questions related to their application, selected their NPQ and their provider.
-This information is then fed into `Services::FundingEligibility`.
+This information is then fed into `FundingEligibility`.
 This service then determines the user's eligibility for government funding and will provide a boolean funded status along with a `funding_eligiblity_status_code` which encodes the reason why a user may not have been funded.

 ## Targeted Support Funding